AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 ## Preview environment performance and availability

-Workfront Preview environments are not intended for performance or load testing.
+[!DNL Workfront] Preview environments are not intended for performance or load testing.
 Rather, use these environments to validate feature functionality with your organization's existing workflows.

-Workfront Preview environments are intended to be always available.
+[!DNL Workfront] Preview environments are intended to be always available.

 Any outage to a [!DNL Workfront] Preview environment during regular business hours will be a first priority immediately after any Production issues are resolved if any exist.